Become a WhatWorks® Member and gain access to all research resources.

 Go to top

-Stacia Sherman Garr, Vice President, Talent Management Research
+Stacia Sherman Garr, Vice President, Talent & HR Research

-Stacia Sherman Garr leads Bersin by Deloitte’s Talent Management research practice.
-She is responsible for Bersin by Deloitte’s research on talent strategy, integrated talent management, performance management, career management, diversity and inclusion, employee recognition, competencies, and workforce planning.
+Stacia Sherman Garr leads Bersin by Deloitte’s Talent & HR research practices.
+She is responsible for Bersin by Deloitte’s research on human resources, talent strategy, integrated talent management, performance management, career management, diversity and inclusion, employee recognition, competencies, and workforce planning.
 Stacia’s work has been covered by the Wall Street Journal FINS website, as well as industry publications such as HR Executive, Chief Learning Officer, Talent Management and Training Zone.
 Prior to joining Bersin, she worked as a senior analyst for the Corporate Executive Board, serving as both a research analyst and an instructional designer.
 She also served as an adjunct history professor at Northern Virginia Community College.
-Stacia holds a master’s degree from the London School of Economics and bachelor’s degrees in History and Political Science from Randolph-Macon Woman’s College.
-She is in her final year of study for an MBA at the Haas School of Business at the University of California, Berkeley.
+Stacia holds a Master of Business Administration from the Haas School of Business at the University of California, Berkeley.
+She also has a master's degree from the London School of Economics and bachelors' degrees in History and Political Science from Randolph-Macon Woman's College.